+5.7.2.4.1b Notification control with Alternative QoS Profiles

-If the NG-RAN has received a list of Alternative QoS Profile(s) for this QoS Flow and supports the Alternative QoS Profile handling, the following shall apply:
+If, for a given GBR QoS Flow, Notification control is enabled and the NG-RAN has received a list of Alternative QoS Profile(s) for this QoS Flow and supports the Alternative QoS Profile handling, the following shall apply:

-1) Before sending a notification that the GFBR can no longer be guaranteed towards the SMF, the NG-RAN shall check whether the values of the GFBR, the PDB and the PER parameters that the NG-RAN currently fulfils match any of the Alternative QoS Profile(s) in the indicated priority order.
+1) If the NG-RAN determines that the GFBR, the PDB or the PER of the QoS profile cannot be fulfilled, NG-RAN shall send a notification towards SMF that the GFBR can no longer be guaranteed.
+Before sending a notification that the GFBR can no longer be guaranteed towards the SMF, the NG-RAN shall check whether the GFBR, the PDB and the PER that the NG-RAN currently fulfils match any of the Alternative QoS Profile(s) in the indicated priority order.
 If there is a match, the NG-RAN shall indicate the reference to the matching Alternative QoS Profile with the highest priority together with the notification to the SMF.

-If there is no match, the NG-RAN shall send a notification that the GFBR can no longer be guaranteed towards the SMF without referencing any of the Alternative QoS Profile(s) (unless specific conditions at the NG-RAN require the release of the NG-RAN resources for this GBR QoS Flow, e.g. due to Radio link failure or RAN internal congestion).
+If there is no match, the NG-RAN shall send a notification that the GFBR can no longer be guaranteed towards the SMF without referencing any of the Alternative QoS Profile(s), unless specific conditions at the NG-RAN require the release of the NG-RAN resources for this GBR QoS Flow, e.g. due to Radio link failure or RAN internal congestion.

-2) If a notification that the GFBR can no longer be guaranteed has been sent to the SMF and the NG-RAN determines that the currently fulfilled values of the GFBR, the PDB or the PER are different from the situation indicated in the last notification, the NG-RAN shall send a further notification to the SMF and indicate the currently fulfilled situation.
+2) If a notification that the GFBR can no longer be guaranteed has been sent to the SMF and the NG-RAN determines that the currently fulfilled GFBR, PDB or PER are different from the situation indicated in the last notification, the NG-RAN shall send a further notification to the SMF and indicate the currently fulfilled situation as below:

-NOTE 5: The fulfilled situation is either the QoS profile, an Alternative QoS Profile, or an indication that the lowest priority Alternative QoS Profiles cannot be fulfilled.
+- If the NG-RAN determines that the GFBR, PDB and PER of the QoS profile is fulfilled, the NG-RAN shall send a notification towards SMF that the GFBR can be guaranteed again;

+- If the NG-RAN determines that the currently supported GFBR, PDB and PER match an Alternative QoS Profile, the NG-RAN shall send a notification towards the SMF that the GFBR can no longer be guaranteed, indicating the reference to the matching Alternative QoS Profile;

+- if neither of the two conditions above are met, the NG-RAN shall send a notification that the GFBR can no longer be guaranteed towards the SMF with an indication that the lowest priority Alternative QoS Profile cannot be fulfilled, unless specific conditions at the NG-RAN require the release of the NG-RAN resources for this GBR QoS Flow, e.g., due to Radio link failure or RAN internal congestion.

-3) The NG-RAN should always try to fulfil the values of the QoS profile and any Alternative QoS Profile that has higher priority than the currently fulfilled situation.
+3) The NG-RAN should always try to fulfil the GFBR, the PDB and the PER of the QoS profile and of the Alternative QoS Profile that has the highest priority amongst those that are currently possible.